 Spironolactone works by reducing the levels of androgens that fuel sebum production, helping you control skin oil and avoid clogged hair follicles.
 Studies show that it works well, with most women experiencing a significant improvement in acne after using spironolactone.

 Because of the way spironolactone affects androgen levels, it isn’t a suitable treatment for men with acne.
 However, for women, it can be a powerful and effective tool for dealing with acne on the chin, jawline and other areas of the face that hormonal acne often targets.

-If you have cystic acne, your dermatologist might prescribe an antibiotic to reduce infection and inflammation.
+If you have cystic acne, your dermatology practitioner or healthcare provider might prescribe an antibiotic to reduce infection and inflammation.

 Antibiotics are almost always prescribed in combination with other acne treatments, such as an oral or topical retinoid or a form of hormonal birth control.
-Dermatologists prescribe both topical and oral antibiotics for acne, although oral antibiotics are usually only used for severe acne.
+Dermatologists and healthcare providers prescribe both topical and oral antibiotics for acne, although oral antibiotics are usually only used for severe acne.

 While antibiotics don’t treat acne itself -- even the strongest antibiotics won’t affect your body’s sebum production or skin cell turnover process -- they can fight back against the infections that cause acne to become inflamed and painful.

 The most widely used oral antibiotics for cystic acne are tetracycline, doxycycline, erythromycin and minocycline.
-For hormonal acne and less severe cystic acne, doctors also often prescribe topical antibiotics like clindamycin.
+For hormonal acne and less severe cystic acne, healthcare providers also often prescribe topical antibiotics like clindamycin.